google/fleetbench/README.md

 The TCMalloc Empirical Driver benchmark can take ~1hr to run all benchmarks, so running a subset may be advised.

-Example to run for only sets of `16` and `64` element of cold swissmap:
+Example to run for only sets of `16` and `64` elements of swissmap:

 ```
-bazel run --config=opt fleetbench/swissmap:cold_swissmap_benchmark -- \
+bazel run --config=opt fleetbench/swissmap:swissmap_benchmark -- \
 --benchmark_filter=".*set_size:(16|64).*"
 ```